metrico/qryn/README.md

 ### :fire: LogQL: Supported Features

-cLoki implements a broad range of [LogQL Queries](https://github.com/lmangani/cLoki/wiki/LogQL-Supported-Queries) to provide transparent compatibility with the Loki API and Grafana datasource
+cLoki implements a broad range of [LogQL Queries](https://github.com/lmangani/cLoki/wiki/LogQL-Supported-Queries) to provide transparent insert and query compatibility with the Loki API<br>
+_No plugins needed_ - the Grafana Loki datasource can be used to natively query _logs_ and display extracted _timeseries_.

 ![image](https://user-images.githubusercontent.com/1423657/135249640-5f5a61e5-0f94-4517-b052-76d47c3572f5.png)